naruhin/car-db-spring-boot/README.md

 >mvn clean install

-3. Make sure your PostgreSQL database is running.
+3. Make sure your PostgreSQL database is running and db 'machines' is created!
 4. Run .jar file.